-By Rupert Abbott, Executive Director at GiveOut
+by Rupert Abbott, Executive Director of GiveOut

 Last month, Uganda’s Constitutional Court upheld most of the Anti-Homosexuality Act, including provisions imposing the death penalty.
 And earlier this year, Ghana’s parliament passed a similarly dangerous bill that, if it becomes law, would criminalise merely identifying as LGBTQI.
 Anti-LGBTQI sentiment is spreading across East and West Africa and creating a climate of fear, with LGBTQI people facing increased persecution and violence.